pulumi/foundational-training/module-02-pulumi-import/exercise-01-pulumi-import-cli.md

     ```bash
     mkdir pulumi-import-ex-01
     cd pulumi-import-ex-01
-    pulumi new aws-typescript -y
-    ```

-    or, for Python:

-    ```bash
-    mkdir pulumi-import-ex-01
-    cd pulumi-import-ex-01
-    pulumi new aws-python -y
+    pulumi new aws-typescript -y # or pulumi new aws-python -y
     ```

     Remove any resources contained in the generated program.